-A margin call is a formal demand issued when a leveraged position falls below its required equity or collateral threshold.
-It marks a breach of maintenance requirements, not simply a loss in market value.
-A position can move against its holder and remain compliant as long as enough equity is still available to support the borrowed exposure.
+A margin call is a formal demand for additional collateral or exposure reduction when a leveraged position falls below its required equity or maintenance threshold.
+It marks a breach of financing requirements, not simply a loss in market value.
+A position can move against its holder and still remain compliant as long as enough equity remains to support the borrowed exposure.

-The event becomes a margin call only when losses erode the account’s collateral base far enough that the position no longer satisfies the minimum requirement needed to keep that financing in place.
-In that sense, a margin call is not just a bad mark-to-market move.
-It is a funding deficiency inside a leveraged structure.
+A margin call begins only when losses erode the collateral base far enough that the financed position no longer satisfies the minimum requirement needed to keep that leverage in place.
+In that sense, it is not just a bad mark-to-market move.
+It is a funding deficiency inside a leveraged structure that requires a response.

 How a margin call is triggered